Recap: Doctor Who S24 E2 "Paradise Towers"

 - Punch Clock Villain: Apart from the Chief, the Caretakers are pretty much just the building's maintenance / security force who, with the devolving of Paradise Towers into chaos, have gone a bit weird and over-fixated on their rulebooks.

-- Putting on the Reich: the Caretakers, and especially the Chief
+- Putting on the Reich: The Caretakers' uniforms, and the Chief Caretaker's moustache.

-- Screw This, I'm Outta Here!: Upon being confronted with the Kroagnon-possessed Chief Caretaker and his ranting about how the corridors of Paradise Towers are polluted with 'living flesh', it takes the Deputy Chief Caretaker less than a minute to decide that it'd probably be a better idea to run away and throw his lot in with the Doctor.
+- Screw This, I'm Outta Here!: Upon being confronted with the Kroagnon-possessed (and chrome-plated) Chief Caretaker and his ranting about how the corridors of Paradise Towers are polluted with 'living flesh', it takes the Deputy Chief Caretaker less than a minute to decide that it'd probably be best to ignore the rulebook and throw his lot in with the Doctor.

 - The idea of a massive housing project being so ill-designed that it turns its residents into warring tribes had previously appeared in the J.G.
 Ballard novel High Rise.